personalrobotics/IGHAStar/README.md

 For detailed configuration and usage instructions, see [examples/standalone/README.md](examples/standalone/README.md).
 For information on how to create your own Environment, see [ighastar/Environments/README.md](ighastar/src/Environments/README.md)

+For the ROS and BeamNG examples, see [examples/ROS/README.md](examples/ROS/README.md), and see [examples/BeamNG/README.md](examples/BeamNG/README.md)

 ## Project Structure